 Links to Get the Good Stuff!

 Having the right gear can make a big difference in your training and in simply living with your furry friend.
 We’re here to point you toward the best stuff!
 We carry many of these products in our retail store (often at a lower cost than online).
-But if you prefer to order online, here’s a handly listing to make sure you’re getting the right tools.
+But if you prefer to order online, here’s a handy listing to make sure you’re getting the right tools.
 Note: WAGD earns a small commission from sales from some of these links.

 Training Treats